Durbi Takusheyi: Grave goods

-Excavated objects include pottery, grinding stones, iron spear heads, faunal remains, brass bars, bowls, cornelian beads and golden earrings.
-The burial goods were fabricated from both anorganic (metal, glass and stone) and organic materials (cloth, wood and hides or furs).
+Excavated objects include pottery, grinding stones, iron spearheads, faunal remains, brass bars, bowls, cornelian beads, and golden earrings.
+The burial goods were fabricated from both inorganic (metal, glass, and stone) and organic materials (cloth, wood, and hides or furs).
 A bowl of Near Eastern origin in tumulus 7, dated to the late 15th to early 16th century, attests to increased international and Islamic influence at this time.
 Among the decorative body ornaments were a beaded belt in tumulus 7, a cap or headpiece covered in cowry shells and a fur-lined spiked leg bracelet or guard in tumulus 4, and a belt decorated in cowry shells in tumulus 5.
 The non-ferrous metal objects were made of copper, copper-based alloys or silver.
-They range from bracelets and/or anklets of various forms and manufacturing techniques and leg guards, to bowls, buckets, ingots, and finery such as beads, pins and forks.
+They range from bracelets and/or anklets of various forms and manufacturing techniques and leg guards to bowls, buckets, ingots, and finery such as beads, pins, and forks.
 Their manufacturing and metal types suggest imported finished and unfinished imported objects as well as locally manufactured and/or locally modified objects.
 Chemical and lead isotopic analyses revealed metals from multiple sources, from Africa to Iran.